 The service was called at 5.15pm yesterday (Tuesday 21 April) to the incident between Brook Lane and Brock Hill, off Pool Road, in Brocton, Stafford.

 Eighty-five firefighters with specialist equipment and 12 fire engines attended the scene at the height of the blaze which involved a large area of grass land.
-Fire crews attended from Cannock, Rugeley, Penkridge, Gnosall, Chase Terrace, Eccelshall, Uttoxeter, Abbots Bromley and Rising Brook (Stafford).
+Fire crews attended from Cannock, Rugeley, Penkridge, Gnosall, Chase Terrace, Eccleshall, Uttoxeter, Abbots Bromley and Rising Brook (Stafford).

 Six fire engines are still at Cannock Chase this afternoon and firefighters are checking for hotspots and dampening down.
 There is also assistance from the forest rangers at the scene.